lindyloopdev/understudy/DESIGN.md

 declaring `auth = none` is excluded: it supplies no credential to refuse, so its `401` is a config diagnostic and passes through (see §LLM API Keys via Understudy).

-**Least degradation: a target understudy cannot use is one target's problem.** The refused-credential rule generalizes.
-Whatever makes a target unusable — an account out of funds, an unreachable host, or a **malformed target** (a backend the operator declared without a base URL) — is a fact about *that* target, and the candidate list exists precisely so one such fact does not decide the request.
-So a malformed target demotes and the walk advances, exactly as a refused credential does; a config defect is as much an availability fact as a runtime one, and a request that resolves to a healthy sibling must not pay for a target it never names.
-The defect surfaces terminally only at **exhaustion** — when the unusable target was the last candidate — and understudy records the target it walked past in the request's `LogRecord` failover trail (§Handler boundary), which is what makes the misconfiguration visible without failing traffic that could be served.
-Validating every declared backend up front instead — rejecting the whole request because *some* backend is malformed — buys deterministic error ordering at the cost of turning one operator typo into total unavailability;
+**Least degradation: a backend understudy cannot use costs that backend, not the request.** The refused-credential rule generalizes past runtime faults.
+A backend may also be unusable *statically* — its `provider_type` has no registered handler, or it reached understudy without a base URL — and that is still a fact about one backend, which the candidate list exists precisely so one fact cannot decide the request.
+So an unusable backend is **skipped where a target is chosen**, and a request that resolves to a usable sibling never pays for it.

-determinism is recovered by validating the target actually chosen, at the point it is chosen.
+Skipped, not demoted.
+A refused credential is a fact about the world that can change on its own, so it belongs in the health state the failover walk consults; a statically unusable backend cannot become usable without a configuration change, so demoting it would seed a health entry no recovery probe can ever clear (§Recovery probing).
+Rejecting up front is the other wrong answer: validating every declared backend before routing buys deterministic error ordering at the cost of turning one typo into total unavailability, failing requests that would never have touched the offending backend.
+Determinism is recovered by validating the backend actually chosen, where it is chosen.

+**The reason travels with the skip.** A skip that discards *why* turns understudy's own errors into falsehoods — a caller told a configured-but-unusable backend is "unknown", or told "no backend configured" when several are.
+So the reason reaches whichever answer the request produces: the terminal error when the skipping exhausted the candidates, and the operator's diagnostic either way.

+**Operator and caller learn different things.** The caller gets the best available answer to the request it made; the reason a backend was skipped is the *operator's* fact and goes to understudy's own logger at ERROR — deduplicated per condition, not emitted per request, since a `TokenValidator` runs on every one.
+In an embedded deployment the two may be the same person; understudy must not assume it, so a caller's request is never failed to deliver an operator's diagnostic.

+**Two endpoints, two answers.** `/v1/models` asks *what can you serve* — emptiness is a valid answer whatever its cause, so unusable backends are skipped and a usable backend advertising nothing contributes nothing; the listing does not fail because some backend, or every backend, could not be reached.
+Chat asks understudy to *serve this*, and there failure is failure: a request naming a model no usable backend can serve is an error carrying the reason.
+The consequence is deliberate — a total upstream outage renders as an empty catalog rather than an error, and the operator learns of it from the log rather than the response.

+A consumer wanting stricter behavior enforces it in its own `TokenValidator`, before handing understudy a configuration.
+Routability as *understudy* defines it (a registered `provider_type`) is not visible from there; exposing the registered set would make it so, and is deliberately not built until a consumer needs it.

 **Stalls: two axes, three dispositions.** Whether a stalled request can be salvaged turns on two independent facts. **Replayability** is set by the header